 - In Donkey Kong Country Returns, this is true of the level where DK and Diddy are chasing the Drill Tank driven by various enemy moles.
 Indeed, the tank/train is drilling fast enough to be faster than the ROCKET DK and co are riding on at the time (to the point the player has to steer the rocket barrel through the tunnels the thing is carving out while they're still being carved).

 - Zerg units in Starcraft and its sequel can burrow, making them invisible.
 This is a valid strategy to take the heat off your front line units during combat, forcing the enemy to switch targets to healthy units instead.
-The can burrow into dirt, rock, asphalt with the same ease and even in bridges...somehow.
-This even works with the ultralisk, a mutated six-legged elephant so big it looms over tanks and tramples force walls but is nevertheless capable of burrowing completely underground in less time than it takes a missile to travel to it.
+They can burrow into dirt, rock, asphalt with the same ease and even in bridges...somehow.
+In the second game this even works with the ultralisk, a mutated elephant so big it looms over tanks and tramples force walls but is nevertheless capable of burrowing completely underground in less time than it takes a missile to travel to it.
 Roaches and Infestors fit this trope perfectly, as they can actually tunnel underground.

-- Similarly in Warcraft 3 Crypt Fiends can burrow down fast enough to escape someone trying to kill them.
+- In Warcraft III, Crypt Fiends can burrow down fast enough to escape someone trying to kill them.
 They can still be killed by aiming siege weaponry at the ground though, so apparently they don't go that far.

 - The Mass Effect universe contains enormous Sand Worms called Thresher Maws who are able to tunnel faster than ground vehicles can move.
 They also only cause tremors and Wormsigns when they dig, rather than the massive ground collapses you'd think.
 In Mass Effect 3, a particularly enormous one is also able to drag other massive (as in 200 metres tall!) objects underground with it, again without explaining where all the soil disappears to as it digs.